glibsonoran/Plush-for-ComfyUI/README.md

     - **OpenAI API Connection:** LLM_URL = `https://openrouter.ai/api/v1`
     - **Direct Web Connection:** LLM_URL = `https://openrouter.ai/api/v1/chat/completions`

-7) Connect a *ShowText|pysssss* node to the *troublshooting* output of the APE node, then go ahead and run your workflow.
+7) Connect a *ShowText|pysssss* node to the *troubleshooting* output of the APE node, then go ahead and run your workflow.
 If you have any issues the troubleshooting output should help you diagnose the problem.

 ************************************
 ###  More Requirements: